Guide to Winterising Your Motorhome

 Don't forget to treat locks and hinges with silicon spray to prevent rust and ensure they remain operational when you're ready to use your motorhome again.

 Recharge the on-board battery every 4 to 6 weeks to maintain its health.
+If you're considering replacing or upgrading your leisure battery, our guide to motorhome leisure batteries explains the main battery types and some of the things to consider when choosing one.
 Remove electronic devices to prevent damage from temperature fluctuations and potential pests.

 Inflate the tyres to the correct pressure to prevent flat spots from forming during storage.
 Check the anti-freeze and oil levels to ensure proper engine protection.
 Clean both the interior and exterior of the vehicle thoroughly to remove dirt, debris, and potential contaminants.